webman-php/webman-manual/resource/doc/en/components/validation.md

 ])->validate();
 ```

-If `column` is not specified, the field name is used by default.
-Thus, this example validates if the `state` column exists in the `states` table.
+When `column` is not specified, the field name is used by default.
+So this example validates whether the `state` column exists in the `states` table.

 <a name="specifying-a-custom-column-name"></a>
-#### Specifying a Custom Column Name
+#### Specifying a custom column name

-You can append the column name after the table name:
+Append the column name after the table name:

 ```php
 Validator::make($data, [